trychlos/pwix-env-settings/README.md

 ## What is it ?

 This [meteorjs](https://www.meteor.com) package allows you to organize your settings inside your `private/config` assets directory as a bunch of YAML and/or JSON files, that this package explores, loads and merges into the server-side `Meteor.settings`.
-Thanks to Meteor magics, all `Meteor.settings.public` data is also made available to the client side.
+Thanks to Meteor magics, all `Meteor.settings.public` data are also made available on the client side.

-This was a initial deal.

-Starting with v2.1.0, the package is able to honor a server path to be made available to the client side, so that an application is able to get its settings from these same files.
-When the path is correctly configured, you are even able to get some per-environment settings.

-To let to the server keep some confidentialy, keys which are named `private`, and their children, are always filtered and never sent to the client.

 ### Environment management

 While `nodejs` defines only three environments (`development`, `staging` and `production`), and though Meteor has followed the same route, we strongly believe that more would be better, and that we should not be tied to such only three parts.

 We so use the `APP_ENV` environment variable to address our own environment identifier.
-The settings default to be read from the server settings for this environment through the path `environments[process.env.APP_ENV]`.

 If not specified in the `APP_ENV` variable, the environment identifier falls back to the `nodejs` `NODE_ENV` environment name.